dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog
-@Version: 1.2.2.1
+@Version: 1.2.3
-1. $content_width globalised from after theme setup tag.
+1. Small Fix in Comment-Form.
+2. Changes for Custom CSS.
+3. Content Width Issue Fixed.

 @Version: 1.2.2
 1. comment_time fixed.
-2. Changes for Custom CSS.
-3. Set Content Width Inside After Theme Setup Hook.
 @Version: 1.2.1
 1. HTML Beautified Code.
 @Version: 1.2.0